 If you don’t have your own bike, you can hire a bike from Parkcycle (near the Roehampton Gates).

-The nearest train station is Richmond.
-You can then take a bus to the Petersham entrance.
+Richmond Park is also accessible on public transport.
+If you’re travelling by train, the nearest station to the park is Richmond.
+You can then take a bus (371 or 65) to the Petersham pedestrian entrance.

-There is a choice of buses, depending on where you are coming from.
+There is also a choice of buses to the park, depending on your departure point.
 Click here for bus details.

 Opening times at Richmond Park

 Richmond Park is open to vehicles from 7:00 am in the summer and 7:30 am in the winter.
 Vehicle gates close at dusk all year round.